Total Pageviews

 It is still the largest amphitheater (Greek word amphi...both sides or all around) on earth

-During those times of neglect & abandonment the Roman Catholic Church used the Colosseum like a quarry for its stone & built the Basilicas of St Peter, St John & Palazzo Venezia
+During those times of neglect plus abandonment the nearby Roman Catholic Church used the Colosseum like a quarry for its stone and built the Basilicas of St Peter, St John & Palazzo Venezia

 Times have changed as now the arena welcomes millions of tourists per year